nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

          └── main.c
 ```

-Freestanding examples share the same build and run way as repository examples.
-You can still use `west build` to work.
+Freestanding examples share the same build and run requirements as repository examples.
+They can still be built with `west build`.

 ##### Configuration

-All freestanding examples still share the default configuration of the target device, board and the full scope example configuration just as the repository example: The default prj.conf list is like:
+Freestanding examples adopt the default configuration specified in the *prj.conf* files at the device, board and full scope level.
+Similar to the example configuration for repository examples.
+The default list of prj.conf files is:

 ```
 1. devices/prj.conf